The preferred treatments for people with chronic insomnia are lifestyle changes and behavioral approaches that establish healthy sleeping habits.

 Some reports suggest that certain acupuncture procedures have a nearly 90% success rate for the treatment of insomnia.
 Through a complex series of signals to the brain, acupuncture increases the amount of certain substances in the brain, such as serotonin, which promote relaxation and sleep.

 Clinical studies of elderly people with sleep disturbances suggest that acupressure enhances sleep quality and decreases awakenings during the night.
 An acupressure practitioner works with the same points used in acupuncture, but stimulates these healing sites with finger pressure, rather than inserting fine needles.
-Clinical studies support the use of auricular (ear) acupressure for improving sleep quality in elderly patients and possibly in healthy adults of all ages.
+Clinical studies support the use of auricular (ear) acupressure for improving sleep quality in elderly people and possibly in healthy adults of all ages.
 A small clinical study also found that acupressure may help with sleep apnea.

-No well-designed studies have evaluated the effect of chiropractic care on individuals with insomnia, but chiropractors report that spinal manipulation may improve symptoms of the condition in some individuals.
+Chiropractors report that spinal manipulation may improve symptoms of the condition in some individuals.
 In these cases, spinal manipulation may have a relaxing effect on the nervous system.

 Massage and Aromatherapy